- Meetings – Agendas and Minutes

 - Responding to planning consultations from B&NES Council (the ‘planning authority’) proving a local voice on all planning matters.

-- Working in partnership with local organisations and groups to meet community needs
+- Working in partnership with local groups and organisations to meet community needs

 - Managing St Mary’s Churchyard and the Wick House Close allotment site.